ACM40960/project-tejarbhat/README.md

-# AI Meme Challenge
+# Identical Meme Classification: A Neural network approach
 <hr>

-The project aims to test the existing neural network algorithm for image classification of Meme images such as muffin and chihuahua dog which are very similar to each other.
+The project aims to test the existing neural network algorithm for image classification of Meme images such as muffin and chihuaha dogs which are very similar to each other.

 <img src="http://sanjay.ie/aditya/meme.jpg" height="300"/>